tub78/gollum-bootstrap/README.md

 ## Requirements

  1. Repository hosted on GitHub
- 2. Wiki has been initialized on GitHub
+ 2. Wiki initialized on GitHub

 ## 1. Clone Your Project Repository